metaskills/holy_grail_harness/README.md

 $ bundle exec thor setup my_app_name
 ```

 Make sure to replace `my_app_name` above with the name of your new Rails application.
-The setup script has a few options, but the end result will be a new Rails application all ready to go. **So why not a normal Rails application template?** I am very persnickety about how I like to organize my code and application directories.
-Although, Rails application templates provide a really nice feature set.
-It was much easier for me to bootstrap a new Rails application using this prototype method.
+The setup script has a few options, but the end result will be a new Rails application all ready to go. **So why not a normal Rails application template?** Although, Rails application templates provide a really nice feature set.
+It was much easier to bootstrap a new Rails application using this prototype method.
 The end result is a cleaner Gemfile and application setup that can be vetted and tested from within HolyGrailHarness itself.

 # Rails 3